Hall Sensor Theory

 Electrons (the majority carrier most often used in practice) “drift” in the conductor when under the influence of an externally produced electric field.
 These moving electrons experience a force proportional and perpendicular to the product of their velocity and the magnetic field vector.
 This force causes the charging of the edges of the conductor, one side positive with respect to the other, resulting in an internally generated transverse electric field which exerts a force on the moving electrons equal and opposite to that caused by the magnetic-field-related Lorentz force.
 The resultant voltage potential across the width of the conductor is called the Hall voltage and can be measured by attaching two electrical contacts to the sides of the conductor.

 As can be seen from the above formula, the Hall voltage varies with the angle of the sensed magnetic field, reaching a maximum when the field is perpendicular to the plane of the Hall sensor.
 Hall sensors come in axial and transverse configurations.

 A typical Hall effect measurement scheme

 Attaching discrete Hall sensors to Lake Shore gaussmeters

 Transverse devices are generally thin and rectangular in shape.
 They are applied successfully in magnetic circuit gaps, surface measurements, and general open field measurements.

 Axial sensors are mostly cylindrical in shape.
 Their applications include ring magnet center bore measurements, solenoids, surface field detection, and general field sensing.
-See the individual Hall generator illustrations for physical dimensions.
+See the individual Hall sensor illustrations for physical dimensions.